wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

-# Updating NGINX Ingress controller with integrated Wallarm WAF
+# Updating NGINX Ingress controller with integrated Wallarm API Security modules

-These instructions describe the steps to update deployed Wallarm Ingress Controller to the new version with WAF node 3.0.
+These instructions describe the steps to update deployed Wallarm Ingress Controller to the new version with Wallarm node 3.0.

 * To update Wallarm Ingress controller, you need to clone new Helm chart version and apply updates to the installed version.
 * Current Ingress controller settings and Ingress annotations will be saved and applied to a new version automatically.

-!!! warning "Breaking changes and skipping partner WAF node update"
+!!! warning "Breaking changes and skipping partner node update"
-    * The WAF node 3.0 is **totally incompatible with previous WAF node versions**.
-Before updating the modules up to 3.0, please carefully review the list of [WAF node 3.0 changes](what-is-new.md) and consider a possible configuration change.
+    * The Wallarm node 3.0 is **totally incompatible with previous Wallarm node versions**.
+Before updating the modules up to 3.0, please carefully review the list of [Wallarm node 3.0 changes](what-is-new.md) and consider a possible configuration change.
-    * We do NOT recommend updating [partner WAF node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner WAF node [3.2](versioning-policy.md#version-list).
+    * We do NOT recommend updating [partner node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner node [3.2](versioning-policy.md#version-list).

 ## Updating

-1. Inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating WAF node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
+1. Inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
 When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.
 2. Clone new Helm chart version from the Wallarm repository:

     ```bash